 One of the best ways to prevent relapse is to acknowledge the need for a full continuum of care.
 Relapse is most likely among people who try to detox on their own.
 It’s also more likely to occur among people who complete a detox without rehab.

-The best chance for success is a combination of detox and ongoing addiction treatment.
+The best chance for success is a combination of detox programs and ongoing addiction treatment.
 A residential program, in particular, can give clients the tools, resources and support they need to tackle addiction.

 Relapse prevention tips can go a long way, but the secret to overcoming addiction is comprehensive detox as well as rehab.
 At Silver Pines Treatment Center near Hazleton, Pennsylvania, you’ll have access to both in one relaxing, peaceful location.
 Call us at 866-345-2147 to learn more about preventing relapse and working toward recovery.